0xOptimism/Awesome-DAO/README.md

 * [Radicle](https://radicle.xyz/) - Easily share your code without relying on a third party.
 * [Fleek](https://fleek.co/) - Fleek makes it easy to build websites and apps on the new open web: permissionless, trustless, censorship resistant, and free of centralized gatekeepers.
 * [Rainbow Kit](https://www.rainbowkit.com/docs/introduction) - RainbowKit is a React library that makes it easy to add wallet connection to your dapp.
 It's intuitive, responsive and customizable.
+* [Polybase](https://www.polybase.xyz) - Polybase is a database that understands tokens, wallets & ZK.
+An open-source decentralized alternative to Firebase.

 ## Governance Tools 🧑‍⚖️